Frequently asked questions

 Since Viasat is a paperless company, you won’t receive a statement in the postal mail.
 You’ll be able to view your monthly statement online when logged into My Viasat web or My Viasat mobile app.
 To log in, you’ll need your account number.

 You’ll pay your Viasat statement by providing us with a form of payment that we’ll automatically charge on the same day each month.
 We’ll send you an email at that time advising you that the payment is processing.
 We bill a month in advance, so the payment will be for the next 30 days of service.
 You can choose to pay with a credit/debit card or a bank account (ACH transfer).
-Once you’re set up with automatic payments, you’ll always be able to view your statement online at My Viasat web or My Viasat mobile app.
+Once you’re set up with automatic payments, you’ll always be able to view your statement online using My Viasat for web or the My Viasat mobile app.

-No, you won’t get a single bundled statement for Viasat and Dish.
+No, you won’t get a single bundled statement for Viasat and DISH.
 You will receive one from each service.

 Viasat Internet has a 24-month service agreement.
 If you disconnect before the end of the 24-month service agreement, you may be charged early termination fees.
 These fees are $15 for every month remaining in the minimum service term.
 For example, if you canceled service 20 months into the 24-month minimum service term, you would pay $15 a month for the four unfulfilled months, or a total of $60.